connorpeebles/stretch-project/README.md

 **BUGS**

 * if the user enters a chart width and/or height which is too small for the given number of values, the chart will not display properly
-* if the user enters a spacing option which is too large for the given chart width, the chart will not display properly
+* if the user enters a spacing option which is too large for the given chart width or number of bars, the chart will not display properly
 * if the user enters a scale which is too small for the specified data, the Y-axis will not display properly
 * if the length of values and labels is not equal, the chart will not display properly